core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The current ID Context (Gid) used in the group.

-* The authentication credentials of the group members and the Group Manager.
+* The authentication credentials of the group members and of the Group Manager.

   If the signature checker is provided with a CWT for a given entity, then the authentication credential associated with that entity is the untagged CWT.